A complete guide to the Zendesk AI assistant in 2026

 Choosing the right Zendesk AI assistant for your team

-While Zendesk’s built-in AI is a solid starting point, teams that rely on knowledge from multiple sources or need highly customized workflows will get a lot more out of a flexible, third-party Zendesk AI assistant.
+Zendesk’s built-in AI is a solid and reliable starting point.
+For teams that want to integrate knowledge from many external sources or need specific workflow customizations, a flexible, complementary Zendesk AI assistant is a great option.

 The right tool should feel like a true extension of your team.
-It should be easy to manage, powerful when it needs to be, and clear about its cost.
-It should free you up from the repetitive work so your human agents can focus on the conversations that really matter.
+It should be easy to manage and powerful, helping your human agents focus on the conversations that really matter.

-Ready to see what a truly flexible Zendesk AI assistant can do?
-Try eesel AI for free and set up your first AI agent in just a few minutes.
+Ready to see how a flexible Zendesk AI assistant can enhance your setup?
+Try eesel AI for free and set up your first AI agent in just a few minutes.---

 Frequently asked questions